magento/devdocs/src/guides/v2.4/performance-best-practices/high-throughput-order-processing.md

   - Setup
 ---

-Performance best practices offers **high-throughput order processing** by using the following set of modules to optimize the Order Placement and Checkout experience:
+You can configure **high-throughput order processing** by using the following set of modules to optimize the Order Placement and Checkout experience:

 -  [AsyncOrder](#asynchronous-order-placement)—Asynchronously processes orders using a queue.
 -  [NegotiableQuoteAsyncOrder](#negotiable-quote-asyn-order)—Asynchronously processes NegotiableQuote save order items.